truenas/documentation/content/en/hub/tasks/advanced/sed-drives.md

 /dev/da11    E WDC     WUSTR1519ASS201  B925
 ```

-TrueNAS® supports setting a global password for all detected SEDs or setting individual passwords for each SED.
+TrueNAS supports setting a global password for all detected SEDs or setting individual passwords for each SED.
 Using a global password for all SEDs is strongly recommended to simplify deployment and avoid maintaining separate passwords for each SED.

-## Setting a global password for SEDs
+### Setting a global password for SEDs

-Go to **System** ➞ **Advanced** ➞ **SED Password** and enter the password. **Record this password and store it in a safe place!**
+Go to **System ➞ Advanced ➞ SED Password** and enter the password. **Record this password and store it in a safe place!**

 Now the SEDs must be configured with this password.
-Go to the Shell and enter `sedhelper setup *password*`, where *password* is the global password entered in **System** ➞ **Advanced** ➞ **SED Password**.
+Go to the **Shell** and enter `sedhelper setup <password>`, where `<password>` is the global password entered in **System ➞ Advanced ➞ SED Password**.

 `sedhelper` ensures that all detected SEDs are properly configured to use the provided password: